 UNM Hospitals participates in the Clinical Advancement Program (CAP) and depending on your Nursing Education and National Certifications, youâll work towards one of five CAP levels that offer increasing compensation.
 You may earn up to $8.00 in addition to base pay.

 Sign-on Bonus and Relocation Reimbursement available

-Department: Women's Special Care FTE: 0.90 Full Time Shift: Nights
+Department: General Pediatrics Unit FTE: 0.90 Full Time Shift: Nights